Showing posts with label contact lenses. Show all posts

 One lens in.

-Lens photos below!
+Lens photos ahead!

 Indoors, natural room light.